(Photograph : Freepik)

 -

-This content is for informational purposes only.
+Disclaimer: This article is for informational purposes only.
 It does not constitute medical or nutritional advice.
-The features described — including the “Antioxidant Index” of the Galaxy Watch 8 — are tools for personal insight and should not replace professional consultation.
-Always consult a qualified healthcare or nutrition professional before making significant changes to your diet or relying on biometric data for health decisions.
+The Galaxy Watch 8’s Antioxidant Index is a tool for personal insight and should not replace professional consultation.
+Always consult a qualified healthcare or nutrition expert before making dietary changes.